shraddhagururaj/Parsing--/README.md

 ### Installing

-The JSON parser uses a library json-c which can be installed on a Linux system using the following command:
+The JSON parser uses a library json-c which can be installed on a Linux system using the following command: <br />
 **sudo apt install libjson-c-dev**